 Freed from the constraints of time, place, and corporeal reality, the potential for “mountaintop consciousness” as Ruby Sales calls it, can be discovered within each individual spirit.
 It is activated when grounded in something larger than ourselves, gains strength when we gather together as fellow travelers, triumphs when we act collectively and courageously, and is carried through the ages upon the whispered wisdoms of our elders.

-By bearing witness and sharing legacies, through their devotion and their admonishments, even in the lessons learned from witnessing the travails of unmoored lives, our elders bring forth the wisdoms that have sustained us.
+By bearing witness and sharing legacies, through their devotion and their admonishments, even in the lessons learned from witnessing the travails of unmoored or misdirected lives, our elders bring forth the wisdoms that have sustained us.
 And at their best, their lives stand as a testament to the evolution of our human journey and inspire future generations to grow beyond what they could imagine.

 This call to sacrifice the elders is not noble, as Lt Governor Patrick suggests.
 It is not just a heartless disregard for the lives of those who are no longer seen as worthy contenders in the fictive race for the survival of the fittest.
-It is an age old tactic that has been used throughout American history to hobble our future liberatory possibilities by attempting to destroy our kinship with the past.
+It is an age old tactic that has been used throughout American history to hobble our future liberatory possibilities by attempting to destroy our kinship and conversation with the past.
 It failed then and it will fail now; if we stand, united, against the destructive Empire narrative and have the courage to birth a new story.

 It is ironic that an illness that takes our lives by stealing our breaths also invites us to consider what needs to be breathed into life in our time.
 For some of us the experience of sheltering has been chaotic and frightening.
 For others it has seemed like endless solitude or a time of reflection and reconnection.
 Wherever this moment finds us, the possibility of reimaging new ways of being with and for each other lies there as well.